KrishnaswamyLab/phateR/README.md

 ## Tutorial

 This is a basic example running `phate` on a highly branched example dataset that is included with the package.
+You can read a tutorial on running PHATE on single-cell RNA-seq at
+<https://github.com/KrishnaswamyLab/phateR/blob/master/inst/examples/bonemarrow_tutorial.md> or in `inst/examples`.

-First, let’s examine it with PCA.
+First, let’s load the tree data and examine it with PCA.

 ``` r
 library(phateR)